jakartaee/platform/jakartaee9/JakartaEE9ReleasePlanFAQ.md

 ### Will the target namespace change for schemas?

 Yes, the proposed target namespace is `https://jakarta.ee/xml/ns/jakartaee/`.
-This work is being tracked [via this bug](https://github.com/jakartaee/jakarta.ee/issues/592).
+This work is being tracked [via this bug](https://github.com/jartaee/jakarta.ee/issues/592).

+### Keep the old `javax` signature files?

+There is no reason to keep these old `javax` signature files since only the `jakarta` signatures will be developed, maintained, and tested.
+To clarify, this question is referring to the `javax` signature files in [this directory](https://github.com/eclipse-ee4j/jakartaee-tck/tree/master/src/com/sun/ts/tests/signaturetest/signature-repository).